Iankulani/spider-bot-delta/README.md

 Security and Compliance Focus

-Security is embedded at every layer of Spider Delta’s design.
-Key principles include:
+# Security is embedded at every layer of Spider Delta’s design.
+Key principles include

-Encrypted API communication
+* Encrypted API communication

-Strict authentication and access control
+* Strict authentication and access control

-Activity logging and audit trails
+* Activity logging and audit trails

-Controlled execution environments
+* Controlled execution environments

-Ethical use enforcement
+* Ethical use enforcement

 The platform emphasizes compliance with cybersecurity best practices and organizational policies.
 Administrators can define usage boundaries and restrict access based on user roles.

 Centralized Dashboard and Monitoring

-In addition to messaging integration, Spider Delta offers a centralized administrative dashboard where authorized administrators can:
+In addition to messaging integration, Spider Delta offers a centralized administrative dashboard where authorized administrators can

 * Review command history